Image by Rick Wyatt

 Imperial War Ensign 1903-1919

-This was the German War Flag used from 1903 to the end of World War I in 1918.
+This was the German War Flag (Reichskriegsflagge) used from 1903 to the end of World War I in 1918.
 The Kaiser Wilhelm II ordered the design changed in 1902 because he felt it looked too similar to the British White Ensign under certain lighting conditions.

 Germany declared war on France in July of 1914 and Russia in August of 1917, coming to the aid of Austria-Hungary.